Trusted WordPress tutorials, when you need them most.

 How to Save Contact Form Data in the WordPress Database

-Recently, one of our readers asked if it is possible to save WordPress contact form data in the database.
+We were going through some questions that users post in comments, and one reader asked if it is possible to save WordPress contact form data in the database.

-Most popular WordPress form plugins will send a notification email to administrators after a form entry is submitted on the website.
+Most popular WordPress form plugins send administrators a notification email after a form entry is submitted on the website.
 However, what happens to this data after it is sent?

 In this article, we will share how to save contact form data in the WordPress database.